pikers/piker/README.rst

 focus and features:
 *******************
-- zero web, cloud or "backtesting frameworks" (aka yabf)
-- zero self promotion (aka pump); expected throughout the community
-- 100% federated: your code, your hardware, your data feeds, your broker fills
+- 100% federated: your code, your hardware, your data feeds, your broker fills.
+- zero web: low latency, native software that doesn't try to re-invent the OS
+- maximal **privacy**: prevent brokers and mms from knowing your planz; smack their spreads with dark volume.
+- zero clutter: modal, context oriented UIs that echew minimalism, reduce thought noise and encourage un-emotion.
+- first class parallelism: built from the ground up on next-gen structured concurrency primitives.
-- broker/exchange/asset-class agnostic
+- traders first: broker/exchange/asset-class agnostic
-- privacy
-- real-time financial signal processing from the ground up
+- systems grounded: real-time financial signal processing that will make any queuing or DSP eng juice their shorts.
-- high quality, attractive, native UX with expected use in tiling wms
+- non-tina UX: sleek, powerful keyboard driven interaction with expected use in tiling wms
-- sophisticated rt charting and data sharing facilities
-- geared for collaboration within trader communities
+- data collaboration: every process and protocol is multi-host scalable.
-- zero interest in adoption by suits; no corporate friendly license, ever.
+- fight club ready: zero interest in adoption by suits; no corporate friendly license, ever.
-- not built for *sale*; built for *people*

 fitting with these tenets, we're always open to new framework suggestions and ideas.

-building the best looking, most reliable, keyboard friendly trading platform is the dream.  feel free to pipe in with your ideas and quiffs.
+building the best looking, most reliable, keyboard friendly trading platform is the dream; join the cause.

 install